TRENDnet Tri-Band AC2200 WiFi Mesh Router System (TEW-830MDR2K) Long-Term Review @ ModSynergy.com

 Results - How Does It Work?

-The TRENDnet Mesh App works well for the most part, although there were times the app would hang and would require a force close on Android when I entered the devices tab.
-Also when I did a speed test within the app, it would go back to the main menu and I would have to go back and redo the speed test again to see the results.
+The TRENDnet Mesh App generally worked well, but I encountered occasional issues where the app would hang, requiring a force close on my Android device, especially when accessing the devices tab.
+Additionally, when performing a speed test within the app, it would sometimes return to the main menu, necessitating a repeated test to view the results.

 Where Can I Buy One?
 And For How Much?